claymorwan/shell.yazi/README.md

 # zsh.yazi

-A [yazi](https://github.com/sxyazi/yazi) plugin to use shell aliases and zsh plugins in the shell input box.
+A [yazi](https://github.com/sxyazi/yazi) plugin to run commands using your shell in order to enable your aliases and zsh plugins in the shell input box.
 Based on [this](https://github.com/sxyazi/yazi/issues/1206#issuecomment-2188759899) script with some tweaks of mine.
 For now only works with [Bash](https://www.gnu.org/software/bash/), [Zsh](https://www.zsh.org/) and other shell that works like them.